Guruvendra-27/CyberSecurity/Cybersecurity-Projects/01-Virtual Machine-Setup/VMware/Splunk/Readme.md

 ### ⬇️ Download Splunk

 1. Navigate to the [official Splunk Free download page](https://www.splunk.com/en_us/download.html).
+2. If you **don’t have an account**, you'll need to **register** to create a Splunk account.
+Simply follow the registration instructions to sign up and gain access to the Splunk interface.
+3. If you **already have an account**, you can just log in with your existing credentials.
-2. Select the appropriate version of Splunk based on your operating system (Windows, Linux, or macOS).
+4. Select the appropriate version of Splunk based on your operating system (Windows, Linux, or macOS).
-3. Click on the download link and save the file to your local machine.
+5. Click on the download link and save the file to your local machine.

 ### 💻 Install Splunk